itonix/DevopsprojCertification1/README.md

 Once the image is pushed to docker hub,jenkins will trigger the deployment pipeline and pulls the image from docker hub and runs it as a container in AWS EC2 instance.
 The php content is set to be available at ec2 publicip:44500/

+Terraform file parametrized so that you can select the required action 1)apply 2) destroy

 developer <====>github<=====>jenkins======>dockerhub
 jenkins======terraform========dockerhub======>ec2-instance:ip:44500/